Import CSV Files from Amazon S3 or GCS into TiDB Cloud

 • To ensure data consistency, TiDB Cloud allows to import CSV files into empty tables only.
 To import data into an existing table that already contains data, you can use TiDB Cloud to import the data into a temporary empty table by following this document, and then use the INSERT SELECT statement to copy the data to the target existing table.

-• If a TiDB Dedicated cluster has a changefeed or has Point-in-time Restore enabled, you cannot import data to the cluster (the Import Data button will be disabled), because the current import data feature uses the physical import mode.
+• If a TiDB Cloud Dedicated cluster has a changefeed or has Point-in-time Restore enabled, you cannot import data to the cluster (the Import Data button will be disabled), because the current import data feature uses the physical import mode.
 In this mode, the imported data does not generate change logs, so the changefeed and Point-in-time Restore cannot detect the imported data.

 Step 1.
 Prepare the CSV files